Holiday Movie Readiness Questionnaire

 Luckily Laylee was old enough to discern the difference between a funny bad guy and a scary bad guy.
 Luckily I’m pretty quick with a mute button.
 But seriously, what was funny when I was 12 is not so much of funny when I’m the mother of a 4-year-old.
 I’ve got to prescreen these things.

-Filed under: holidays, kid stuff, save me from myself, television
+This entry was posted in holidays, kid stuff, save me from myself, television.
+Bookmark the permalink.

 I, on the the other hand, couldn’t get over how short Tim is, LOL.